sgarcia0206/comp122-f23/tidbits/coding_standards.md

 1. Frequently make commits to your local repository
    - anytime you take a break
-   - anytime you have made substantial progress on your developement
+   - anytime you have made substantial progress on your development
    - anytime you reach a milestone

 1. Frequently synchronize your remote repository and local repositories
-   - (Future) Use branches to maintain code under developement
+   - (Future) Use branches to maintain code under development

 1. Authorship
    - List your name and any team members at the top of the source file